What is a Pack Goat?

 Upcoming Goat Seminars

-Edelweiss Acres will be conducting a 1-day seminar on June 14, 2014.
-There will be 2 sessions: Goat Health Care & Nutrition for All Goats and All About Packgoats.
-The seminar will occur at Eastside Urban Farm and Garden in Olympia, WA.
+Edelweiss Acres last conducted a 1-day seminar on June 14, 2014 in Olympia, WA.
+There were 2 sessions: Goat Health Care & Nutrition for All Goats and All About Packgoats.
+Seminars usually occur at our farm in Olympia, WA.
 There will be a lunch break; bring a sack lunch or go to near-by locations.
 We try to schedule seminars annually (as as there is interest and need).
-Our last seminar was a 1-day seminar that occurred on June 29, 2013 in Olympia, WA.

 There will be lots of hands-on time with goats as well as informational hand-outs.
 The seminar cost is $25.00 per person (group discounts are available).
 4H cost is $7.50 per person.
 Please call Donna at 360-742-8310 for more information, directions or to register (you can also register at the seminar).
 Mark your calendars and join us for a great goat experience.

 Pack Goat Manual